Chrome Flags: Useful Settings Worth Enabling (2026)

 - Secure DNS (via settings) — encrypted DNS queries

-Six flags, all stable, all low-risk, all daily beneficial.
+Six changes, all stable, all low-risk, all daily beneficial.
 That is the core.
 Add others only when you have a specific reason.

 How to Manage Flags Over Time